- Pale gums could signal a medical emergency and dogs should be seen by a vet as soon as possible.

 If more than 1-2 seconds pass before your dog’s gums turn pink again, your dog may be dehydrated or have an underlying health problem that is affecting circulation.

 Check your dog’s gums at least once or twice a month.
-However, it’s best to check the gums each time that you brush your dog’s teeth, which should be a few times a week.
+However, it’s best to check the gums each time that you brush your dog’s teeth, which should be daily.
 Take note of any change in the gum’s feel and appearance.

-Be aware that, for dogs with mottled gums, it can be challenging to see the capillary refill test results and determine if the gums have changed color.
+Be aware that, for dogs with mottled or pigmented gums, it can be challenging to see the capillary refill test results and determine if the gums have changed color.

 Pale gums in dogs range from pale pink to white.
 Because pale gums are usually associated with a problem with hydration or circulation, the gums will probably feel sticky and lose their shiny appearance from a lack of moisture.